 A narrative of a permanent resident card

-Every immigrant has a different path to getting a permanent resident card in the USA.
-Read about one newcomer’s experience and what it taught her.
+Immigrants each have their own path to getting a permanent resident card in the USA.

 My path to getting a permanent resident card (also known as a green card) was a bit unclear.
 I was too young to know how somebody who immigrated to the USA applies for a green card but old enough to know that this was a way to confirm our legal status in the country.

-As an adult, I understand that my mom, sisters, and I arrived in the USA through a K-1 visa also known as a fiancé visa.
+As an adult, I now understand that my mom, sisters, and I arrived in the USA through a K-1 visa, also known as a fiancé visa.

 We were given a temporary resident card for two years, with a path to a green card.
 During those two years, we promised not to be a burden to the US government and my stepdad promised to be fully financially responsible for us.